 Like other areas of study, family history has its own vocabulary that you’ll encounter in your research.
 Our editorial staff has put together this list of key genealogy terms to give you a hand.

 Skip ahead to a particular letter by clicking on it below:

-A German word meaning ancestor table.
+A German word meaning “ancestor table.”
 This system of numbering gives each ancestor a number and makes organization and reference easier.
 Fathers are even numbers, mothers odd.
-To find a fathers number, double the childs number (if you are #1, then, your father is #2).
-Add one to the fathers number to get the mothers number (your mother would be #3).
+To find a father’s number, double the child’s number.
+(For example: If you are 1, the, your father is 2).
+Add one to the father’s number to get the mother’s number.
+(Your mother would be 3.)

 In the rectangular survey system, a description for an exact subdivision of a section of land.
-Aliquot parts use directions and fractions to indicate the lands locationfor example, W 1/2 SE 1/4 represents the west half of the southeast quarter of a township.
+Aliquot parts use directions and fractions to indicate the land’s location—for example, W 1/2 SE 1/4 represents the western half of the southeast quarter of a township.

 The relatives you descend from directly, including parents, grandparents, great-grandparents and so on.
-Your number of ancestors doubles each generation you move backward; for example, you have four grandparents, eight great-grandparents and 16 great-great-grandparents.
+Your number of ancestors doubles each generation you move backward: four grandparents, eight great-grandparents, 16 great-great-grandparents and so on.

 banns (or marriage banns)